 No. In fact it's never been easier.
-A young man can register with Selective Service in less than 2 minutes via the Internet at <a href="https://www.ssa.gby-?www.ssa.gby-?www.ssa.gby-?www.ssa.gby-?www.ssa.gby-?www.ssa.gby-?www.ssa.gby-?www.ssa.gby-?www.soa also register by going to your local post office and completing a registration form.
-It's as simple as filling in your name, address, telephone number, date of birth and Social Security number Registration forms should be available in your local recreation or social service center, school's guidance or registrar office, or you may receive a form in the mail Simply complete it and mail the form to Selective Service.
+A young man can register with Selective Service in less than 2 minutes via the Internet at www.sss.gov.
+You can also register by going to your local post office and completing a registration form.
+It's as simple as filling in your name, address, telephone number, date of birth and Social Security number.
+Registration forms should be available in your local recreation or social service center, school's guidance or registrar office, or you may receive a form in the mail.
+Simple complete it and mail the form to Selective